-Brunswick Square is an approximately 507,804 square foot mixed-use office and retail complex in Saint John, New Brunswick.
-Brunswick Square is 84.6% occupied and its major tenants include Bell Aliant Inc. and Irving Oil Ltd. A truly integrated complex, Brunswick Square offers exceptional tenant amenities and an optimal location including an indoor connection to Market Square, the Saint John Trade and Convention Centre, Canada Games Aquatic Centre and the Saint John City Market, a national historic site.
+Brunswick Square is a 508,118 square foot mixed-use office and retail complex in Saint John, New Brunswick.
+Brunswick Square is 62.6% occupied.
+A truly integrated complex, Brunswick Square offers exceptional tenant amenities and an optimal location including an indoor connection to Market Square, the Saint John Trade and Convention Centre, Canada Games Aquatic Centre and the Saint John City Market, a national historic site.
 Brunswick Square also includes the Delta Brunswick Hotel.
-The Delta Brunswick Hotel is an approximately 221,303 square foot hotel with approximately 254 guest rooms, 18,000 square feet of meeting space, including the 6,000 square foot "Royal Ballroom", a fitness centre, indoor pool, and approximately 730 parking spaces that are shared with Brunswick Square.
+The Delta Brunswick Hotel is an approximately 221,303 square foot hotel with approximately 250 guest rooms, 18,000 square feet of meeting space, including the 6,000 square foot "Royal Ballroom", a fitness centre, indoor pool, and approximately 730 parking spaces that are shared with Brunswick Square.